mallochio/scripts/README.md

-## ❤️‍🩹 Not really battle tested scripts, use at your own discretion.
+## ❤️‍🩹 Not really battle tested, use at your own discretion.

 # Personal Scripts Collection